dwyfrequency/social-card/README.md

 following socialcard proj => https://daveceddia.com/react-practice-projects/
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Need to read up on useEffect behavior and how to not trigger infinite loop

+Need to add images for avatars

+Need to add css styling

 ## Available Scripts

 In the project directory, you can run: